TechnoNenehno/AMS_seminar/README.md

 4. Copy deformations from the container to somewhere on disk with: \
 docker cp container_name:/app/outputs/ /path/to/your/deformations

 5. Run test/evaluation with command below.
-Make sure you add your path to deformations + /outputs. \
+Make sure you add /path/to/your/deformations and paste /outputs. \
 docker run     --rm     -u $UID:$UID     \      \
 	      -v /path/to/your/deformations/outputs:/input    \     \
  	      -v /path/to/your/output:/output/    \     \